FascinatedBox/lily/README.md

 integer abc = alist[0].@(integer)

 # Typecasts allow access to the values with anys while retaining static typing.
-# Typecasts can also convert integers to/from numbers:
+# Typecasts can also convert integers to/from doubles:

 integer a = 1.1.@(integer)